dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' %}

-Now, we need to update `main` to construct and populate an instance of `ApplicationContext`, create a `registry` and then define an `Injector` with the initialized `ApplicationContext`.
+Now, we need to update `main` to construct and populate an instance of `ApplicationContext`, create a `registry` and then define the `ApplicationContext` as an injector in the registry.
 Lastly, in order to make the `registry` available within the widget tree, we need to pass the `registry` as a property to the `projector`.

 {% instruction 'Import the `ApplicationContext` module and add this code to `main`:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:10-29 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:4,9-28 %}

 {% aside 'Loading data' %}
 In a real-world application, this data would probably be loaded via a call to a web service or a local data store.
 To learn more, take a look at the [stores tutorial](../comingsoon.html).